cloudera-labs/hms-mirror/troubleshooting.md

 ### Solution

-In another tip we suggest running with `--dryrun` first.
+In [tips](./running_tips.md) we suggest running with `--dryrun` first.
 This will catch the potential issues first, without taking a whole lot of time.
 Use this to remediate issues before executing.

 If the scenario that cause the `ERROR` is known, a remediation summary will be in the output report under **Issues** for that table.
 Follow those instructions than rerun the process with `--retry`.